Nepal Has Three Straightforward Options

 At Tribhuvan International Airport:

-- Have documents in one accessible place
+- Keep all documents in one easily accessible location

 After arrival: